 For the AUDIO VERSION Scroll to the bottom of the page!

 Permaculture Tasks in Winter

 Winterizing your garden should ideally begin in late fall.
-This is the time that deciduous trees naturally shed their leaves and store energy for next year.
-We want to take advantage of the resources that nature provides us and sustainably cycle them back into the garden to supercharge our soil for next year.
-Below we cover the most important tasks to complete to winterize your garden successfully.
+This is the time that deciduous trees naturally shed their leaves and store energy for next year's growth.

 Once we've done our harvest, clean up annual veggie plants in your bed by cutting the plant stems off at the soil level.

 By retaining the root system in the soil, the roots will gradually die off over the winter and provide a ready source of accessible nutrients for the next wave of plants going in.

 Put all the vines, leaves, etc. you've removed in a compost heap/bin.
 Make sure to cut them up into smaller lengths for faster composting.
 For perennials, perform some last "chopping and dropping."
 This term "chopping and dropping" simply means taking extra green leafy growth and dropping it directly into your garden as you cut it off.

 It's best to hold off on doing any pruning of fruit trees in your garden until the late winter when they are more dormant.